PoyBoi/StableDiffusionHelper/README.md

 ## Getting Started

 ### ‼️ V IMP ‼️ [Troubleshooting]:
-If your .bat file does not have a `::test test` at the end of it, follow these steps:
+If your `Run.bat` file does not have a `::test test` at the end of it, follow these steps:
 - Do a Fresh clone

 #### Or